The best food and drink in Iceland

 Fishing is integral to Icelandic life, and on the first weekend of June, every ship in Iceland is in harbor, and all sailors have a day off.
 Salty-dog celebrations on that Sunday include drinking, rowing and swimming contests – and plenty of seafood and fish soup is consumed.

-Humarhátíð (Humar Festival, late June)
+Humarhátíð (Humar Festival, late June/early July)

 The tasty humar (langoustine) is pulled fresh from Icelandic waters and served a delectable number of ways in the fishing town of Höfn during this festival in late June and early July.

-Herring Festival (first weekend of Aug)
+Herring Festival (first weekend of August)

 The seafaring town of Siglufjörður harks back to its herring-fishing heyday with dancing, feasting, drinking and fishy-flavored activities.